-If you need a repayment method that's tailored to your income and family size, the government offers four income-based plans.
+If you need federal school loan repayment options that's tailored to your income and family size, the government offers four income-based plans.
 If you're pursuing public service loan forgiveness, you'll want to choose one of these repayment programs.

 Overall, these programs take the size of your family into account and calculate payments that are a percentage of your discretionary income.
 With some programs, your payment could be more than the standard repayment program.
 Your interest will continue to accrue, especially if your income qualifies you for substantially low or no payment.

 You'll be required to make payments for a maximum of 20 to 25 years, depending on the program.
 After that time, any outstanding balance will be forgiven, and you'll have to pay income tax on the forgiven loan amount.

 With all programs, you'll need to verify your income and family size annually.
 If you're married, your spouse's income will only be considered as a basis for repayment if you file a joint tax return.